RandomMeas

 Returns

-A new shadow object reduced to the specified subsystem.
+A new shadow object reduced to the specified subsystem, representing the reduced density matrix of the subsystem.

 Example